Household Safety: Preventing Injuries From Falling, Climbing, and Grabbing

 Cribs, Beds, and Changing Tables

 - Never leave a baby unattended on a changing table or bed.
-If the phone rings while you have your baby on the changing table, bring the baby with you while you answer the call.
+If you get a phone call while you have your baby on the changing table, hold your baby while you answer the call or check your phone later.
 If you must leave for a moment, put the baby in a playpen or crib.

 - Use changing tables with 2-inch (5-centimeter) guardrails.